AIR-TO-WATER (A2W) HEAT PUMPS - DETAILS

 • Temperature control is via buttons on the emitters or hand-held thermostats.

-• $800 to $1200 (several sizes)
+• $600 to $1,000 (several sizes) for hardware only.

 Two wall-mounted white radiators, one on a mint green wall and the other on a wood-paneled wall.

-3. Air Handler (ducted)
+3. AIR HANDLER (ducted)

 Arctic heat pump with insulated pipes in a utility room